mozilla/video-bg-play/README.md

 ## Technical detail

-The add-on injects a content script to replace the properties exposed, and stops event from propagating when applicable.
+The add-on injects a content script to replace the properties exposed, and stops events from propagating when applicable.

 ### Page Visibility API